7 EASY WAYS TO LESSEN YOUR WASTE

 Buy reusable containers.
 An example is sauce bottle.
 Instead of buying a new bottle of tomato sauce, mayonnaise or whatever sauce you like each time, get a dedicated sauce bottle and then buy your favourite sauce in bulk e.g. 2L/3L bulk sizes can be got.
 It will save you money and it will stop the wasteful throwing away of plastic containers.
 Also, considering buying dedicated spray bottles.
 Just buy the larger refillable versions or the concentrate of the cleaners.
 Better still, make your own cleaners.
 Over time, you'll buy less products and dispose of fewer containers.

 Bring your own shopping bags to the shops.
+Although supermarkets are coming on board with reusable bags, there are still many shops using plastic bags.
 You will be amazed at how many you were collecting and throwing away, once you make the change.

 Stick to the packaging directions.
 Don’t use more detergent or softner thinking it will get your clothes cleaner.
 If anything, it may cause problems for the fabric and cause skin irritations.
 Also, obtain detergents free of phosphates, SLS, and petroleum based products.